imskm/kore-doc/applications/koreconf.md

 The configuration file of an application describes to Kore what modules to load, how validators work, what page handlers to map to which functions and more.

-Therefor it is an integral part of Kore as a whole.
+Therefore it is an integral part of Kore as a whole.

 Below we will quickly go over all available quick toggle configuration options, their default settings and what they do.

-There are more options then what is listed below, specifically for validators, authentication blocks and domains.
+There are more options than what is listed below, specifically for validators, authentication blocks and domains.
 Please find those in https://github.com/jorisvink/kore/blob/master/conf/kore.conf.example.

 ---